ethz-asl/vi_realsense/README.md

 This repo contains submodules with specific version of [librealsense](https://github.com/IntelRealSense/librealsense) and a fixed (mostly IMU related) and improved version of [realsense](https://github.com/intel-ros/realsense).
 The main goal was to enable mapping with ROVIOLI.
-ROVIOLI has been tested with a D435i on Ubuntu 18.04 melodic.
-This driver has also been tested with D435 and D415 (but obviously they do not allow for VI-mapping).
+This has been tested with a D435i on Ubuntu 18.04 melodic.
+This driver also works for D435 and D415 (but obviously they do not work with ROVIOLI).

 ### librealsense
  * No changes, Version 2.19.1